mrwm/addscript/README.md

 ## addscript
-Writes a number larger than the number created before it.
+Continuously writes a number larger than the number created before it.
 Works on *nix systems with a bash shell.

 ---